feddelegrand7/ralger/README.md

 #> 6    6                             Jurassic World $1,670,401,444 2015
 ```

-**When you deal with a web page that contains many HTML table you can
+**When you deal with a web page that contains many HTML tables you can
 use the `choose` argument to target a specific table**

 ## tidy\_scrap()